-It this same topic were written today, nearly 84 years later, there would be a few changes… but not many.
-This is from the 1928 Jerusalem Conference of the International Missions Council.
+If this same topic were written today, closing in on 90 years later, there would be a few changes… but not many.
+This quote is from the 1928 Jerusalem Conference of the International Missions Council.

 Throughout the world there is a sense of insecurity and instability.
 Ancient religions are undergoing modification, and in some regions dissolution, as scientific and commercial development alter the current of men’s thought.
 Institutions regarded with age-long veneration are discarded and called in question, well-established standards of moral conduct are brought under criticism; and countries called Christian feel the stress as truly as peoples of Asia and Africa.
 On all sides doubt is expressed whether there is any absolute truth or goodness.
 A new relativism struggles to enthrone itself in human thought.